alemesa/mac-setup/README.md

 ```
 Or add this [gitignore](https://github.com/github/gitignore/blob/master/Global/macOS.gitignore) file mantained by Github to your gitignore

-I like to keep my alias on .zshrc
+I like to keep my alias on the .zshrc file

 Open ~/.zshrc and at the end add these alias